KathleenSullivan/module4-git-basics/exercise-1/README.md

 7. Push changes up to GitHub

 ## What I ate for breakfast on 2019-04-29
->  Cup of tea
+- Cup of tea
->  Two small slices of toast
+- Two small slices of toast
+  - Toast prepared with peanut butter and strawberry jam